truecharts/public/charts/incubator/authentik/docs/installation_notes.md

 ### Token

-`token` is only needed if you accidentally deleted it within the UI You can get this from Applications > Outposts > View Deployment Info
+`token` is only needed if you accidentally deleted the bootstrap token within the UI.

+> You can get one from Applications > Outposts > View Deployment Info